-🕥 Orbit Library Test x

-File Help

-Server Network (USBIM2 (427ZC51R01)) Module (111ZB45P01) Buffered Mode Difference Mode Dynamic Mode

-Module Commands

-Module 111ZB45P01 Enabled False

-Sub-mode: None

-Submode Displays the ID of the selected module, the Buffered mode

-Sync Mode Penabled status and the configured sub-mode.

-Sample Mode

-- Buffered sub-mode: sample or sync mode.

-- The configuration setting for sync mode, when selected.

-Interval Error (us) \dashv

-Orbit Timing Units 40 Clicking enable will attempt to set the configured settings and 1

-the enable Buffered mode.
-An error message will be

-alsplayed if incorrectly configured.
+💊 Orbit Library Test File Help Server Network (USBIM2 (427ZC51R01)) Module (111ZB45P01) Buffered Mode Difference Mode Dynamic Mode Module Commands Suffered Mode Notes Module 111ZB45P01 Enabled False Sub-mode: None Displays the ID of the selected module, the Buffered mode Sub-mode 'enabled' status and the configured sub-mode.
+Sample Mode Sync Mode Settings Allows the configuration of: Interval (us) 4096 - Buffered sub-mode; sample or sync mode. - The configuration setting for sync mode, when selected.
+Interval Error (us) 0 Orbit Timing Units 40 Clicking enable will attempt to set the configured settings and the enable Buffered mode.
+An error message will be Enable Disable displayed if incorrectly configured.
 If sample mode is configured for any of the modules on the network, an external master can be configured in order to generate sample triggers; i.e an EIM.
 Counts per sample define the number of counts between each triggered sample.

-When at least one module has Buffered mode enabled, the

-External Master network can start a buffered collection.
-If the network has no
+Network Commands Modules Enabled 0 When at least one module has Buffered mode enabled, the External Master network can start a buffered collection.
+If the network has no external master set and a least one module with sample mode Master Address Controller Counts per Sample All Modules Sample Buffered Current Module Start Buffered Stop Buffered Ready.
+Connected.

-Master Address 5

-enabled, the 'Sample Buffered' button can be used to trigger

-Samples for an sample mode modules.
-Otherwise modules in sync mode have their readings taken at their own configure

-All Modules Sample Buffered

-Current Module Start Buffered Stop Buffered

-Ready.
-Conne ected.